parlough/blockify/README.md

 This functionality is inspired by Github's [identicons](https://github.blog/2013-08-14-identicons/) but uses a different algorithm so will not result in identical outputs.

+**NOTE:** The algorithm of this package may change over time to improve generated image quality, so there is no guarantee of stability of generated images between versions.
+We will consider this a semver break, so if image generation changes without any action by the user, we would for example upgrade the version from `0.1.0` -> `0.2.0` or `1.0.0` -> `2.0.0`.
+We are always open to suggestions about how to improve the algorithm and/or image quality so please reach out if you have any suggestions!

 ## Usage

 A simple usage example generating an avatar based off the string `parlough` and storing it as